BakedGuysDev/SwissKnife/README.md

 # SwissKnife - Scuffed but working

 A paper based plugin dedicated to patching illegal items and some exploits that players have encountered on the Egirls Nation server...
 It's scuffed, but it works.

+The plugin was made just for one server which is Egirls Nation, you can use it on other servers, but some features will most probably not work correctly.

 Pull requests are welcome!